 I am a teacher and writer.
 I teach medieval literature at the University of Bonn, and write about literature, food, immigration, and dance.

 I am the editor of Rumba Under Fire: The Arts of Survival from West Point to Delhi, a collection of essays and poems on the humanities in times of crisis.
-My scholarly essays have appeared or are forthcoming in The Chaucer Review, PMLA, Anglia, Exemplaria, Forum for Modern Languages, and in various collections.
+My scholarly articles have appeared or are forthcoming in PMLA, Anglia, Exemplaria, Forum for Modern Languages, The Chaucer Review, postmedieval, and in various collections.

 I have also published essays in the Atlantic, Yale Review, Southwest Review, Petits Propos Culinaires, the Washington Post, and Zócalo Public Square.
-My essay, “My Father and the Wine,” was recently nominated for the James Beard Foundation’s MFK Fisher Distinguished Writing Award and chosen for the Best American Essays 2016.
+My essay, “My Father and the Wine,” was recently nominated for the James Beard Foundation’s MFK Fisher Distinguished Writing Award and reprinted in the Best American Essays 2016.

 (Photo credit: Jesús Rodríguez Velasco)